nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * A date should strictly follow the format of YYYY-MM-DD.

 <div markdown="span" class="alert alert-primary">:bulb: **Additional information:**
-Valid dates are only dates you can find on a calendar.
+Only dates you can find on a calendar are valid dates.
 0000-00-00 is <strong>not</strong> considered a valid date.
 </div>

 Examples: